MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/sequence.rst

 Metamethods
 ===========

-The :literal:`sequence` object provides the following metamethods:
+The :var:`sequence` object provides the following metamethods:

 **__len**
    A *method* () called by the length operator :literal:`#` to return the size of the sequence, i.e. the number of elements stored including the :literal:`"\$start"` and